DuaeZahra/eyeglasses-tryon/README.md

 - Home Page: Clean landing page guiding users to explore the store and try-on feature directly or navigate to the try room of specific eyeglasses from the sliding glasses.
 - Product Catalog: Browse and shop the eyeglasses with names, prices, and preview thumbnails.
-- AI Try-On Room: Live webcam support with real-time face detection and glasses overlay using face-api.js.
+- AI Try-On Room: Live webcam support with real-time face detection and glasses overlay using Mediapipe facemesh model and three.js.
 - Upload Support: Users can try on glasses using a photo from their device.
 - Interactive Frame Selection: Switch between multiple eyeglass frames instantly.
 - Shopping Cart: Add/remove glasses and view total price.